Ozzie Albies Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.48 team ERA that ranks 18th among all MLB pitching staffs.
+- The Marlins have the 20th-ranked team ERA among all league pitching staffs (4.53).

-- The Marlins rank 20th in baseball in home runs allowed (36 total, 1.2 per game).
+- Marlins pitchers combine to rank 20th in baseball in home runs given up (37 total, 1.2 per game).

-- Alcantara makes the start for the Marlins, his sixth of the season.
-He is 1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched.
+- Garrett gets the start for the Marlins, his fifth of the season.
+He is 1-0 with a 2.45 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- The right-hander's last appearance was on Wednesday against the Atlanta Braves, when he went 5 2/3 innings, surrendering two earned runs while giving up four hits.
+- His last time out was on Thursday against the Atlanta Braves, when the lefty went three scoreless innings while giving up just one hit.

+- In five games this season, the 25-year-old has an ERA of 2.45, with 7.8 strikeouts per nine innings.
+Opponents are batting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.